mdYaqin/The-Artsy.Co/README.md

 ![Walk-dog](https://user-images.githubusercontent.com/79918648/127741805-fc76e5ab-bfd2-4de6-85bd-22e78c0b42dd.jpg)
 ![stripe](https://user-images.githubusercontent.com/79918648/127741809-1db72f8c-6003-4de2-88fc-43085eaf7ff6.jpg) -->

-*  Upon completion of errand, the amount of the whole errand is transferred from the seller's wallet to the buddy's wallet.
-An email is sent to both user and buddy.
-This uses nodemailer.
+## App Features

+*  New User can see lists of products posted at the Homepage
+* Clicking on a pproducts on the homepage, will go to the individual product's page, which will have a full description of the product, price as well as the products's ratings and reviews from past transactions.
-* User can then submit review and ratings of the other user which will be reflected in user's dashboard.
+* User can then submit review and ratings of the purchased products.

 #### Layout of website
-* Bootstap and material ui frameworks were used to complement the css.
+* Bootstap and Bootswatch theme were used to complement the css.
-* The website was made to be mobile friendly (in progress).
+* The website was made to be mobile friendly.

 #### Authentication
 * Authentication is done by using jsonwebtoken and localstorage stores the token for authenticating the client side routes, where needed.
-* Reset password uses jsonwebtoken to send a link, through nodemailer, that is valid for a short period of time.

 #### Uploading of files
-Images are uploaded to cloudinary using multer and streamify, so as to minimise any local disk storage: https://cloudinary.com/blog/node_js_file_upload_to_a_local_server_or_to_the_cloud
+* Images are uploaded using multer
-* A cloudinary id was included in errand schemas to faciliate the deletion of previous images whenever there is an update to the image or the errand is deleted.

 # Suggestions and Improvements
 Will appreciate any suggestions and improvements to the code, layout, user interface or even the basic idea itself.
 Thank you.